Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Performance Evaluations of SpadePSO with Comparisons

-The first variable $x_i$ must exist in Eq. \eqref{equ24} because Eq \eqref{equ24} is a differential equation about $x_i$, so we don’t code $x_i$ into the representation of Eq. \eqref{equ24}.
-Therefore, The representation method of Eq. \eqref{equ24} is $(k_1, k_2, k_3, k_4,(\pm, \pm, \pm, \pm, x_a, x_b, x_c))$ and there are 192 structures as shown in TABLE \ref{tableO}.
-To solve the problem, we use the serial number to represent structure as a dimension of the problem.
-Since the HIV model has three equations, the dimension of the problem is 15 of which 12 dimensions represent the parameters and 3 dimensions represent the structure of equations.
+The first variable $x_i$ must exist in Eq. \eqref{e28} because Eq. \eqref{e28} is a differential equation about $x_i$, so we do not code $x_i$ into the corresponding PSO representation.
+Therefore, the representation of Eq. \eqref{e28} is formulated as $ \{ k_1, k_2, k_3, k_4,(\pm, \pm, \pm, \pm, x_a, x_b, x_c) \}$, and there are 192 possible structures for each general form as presented in Table~\ref{table12}.
+To solve the ODE inference problem, each possible structure is represented by an index as a dimension of the problem.
+Therefore, the structure of an equation can be regarded as a dimension of the problem, and parameters $k_1, k_2, k_3$, and $ k_4$ are regarded as four dimensions of the problem.
+As the HIV model has three equations, the dimension of the problem is fifteen, out of which twelve dimensions represent the parameters and three dimensions represent the structure of three equations.

-The objective of an individual is defined as the sum of the squared error and shown in Eq. \eqref{equ25}.
+The fitness function of particles is defined as the squared error between the time-series data computed by the inferred HIV model using PSO variants and the given target time-series data, which can be expressed as follows:

-where, $t_0$ is the starting time, $\Delta t$ the step size, $n$ is the number of the state variables, and $T$ the number of data points. $\textbf{x}(t_0+k\Delta t)$ is the given target time course data$(k=0,1,2,…,T-1)$. $\textbf{x}^\prime (t_0+k\Delta t)$ is the time course data acquired by calculating the system of ODE represented by a particle.
-If the inferred model is the same as the HIV model, the objective value is 0.
-On the contrary, the larger the objective value, the greater the difference between the inferred model and the HIV model.
+where $s \in \{0,1,2,…,H-1\}$, $h_0$ denotes the starting time, $\Delta h$ denotes the step size, $U$ denotes the number of the state variables, and $H$ denotes the number of data points.
+The term $\textbf{x}_i(h_0+s\Delta h)$ denotes the given target time-series data, and the term $\textbf{x}_i^\prime (h_0+s\Delta h)$ denotes the time-series data computed by the inferred HIV model using PSO variants.
+If the inferred model is identical to the HIV model, the fitness value is 0.
+The larger the fitness value, the higher the difference between the inferred model and the HIV model.

-The algorithms in the comparison include PSO, CLPSO, LatinPSO \citep{tian_latinpso_2019} and SpadePSO.
-LatinPSO is designed to infer the structure and parameters of the ordinary differential equations models.
-The parameter settings of each Algorithm are listed in TABLE \ref{table3}.
-The iteration number is set to 3750 calculated according to \citep{suganthan_problem_2005} and the population size is set to 40, 400, 1000, independently.